APEMAN C450A Review

 Visual Footprint

-The APEMAN's visual presence is definitely noticeable, but not aggressively so.
+The visual presence of the APEMAN is noticeable, but not aggressively so.
 Its design dictates that it be placed near the rearview mirror.
 This is more conspicuous than models that can hide in the corner of the dashboard, but we doubt most people would take issue with it.
 The rearview mirror also tends to block most of the rather large suction cup mount from view, which is a plus.
-Overall the APEMAN is unlikely to distract or annoy most drivers, but if you really can't stand any sort of visual impairment on your windshield, you may want to look at the super slim design of the AUKEY DR02.
+Overall the APEMAN is unlikely to distract or annoy most drivers, but if you really can't stand any sort of visual impairment on your windshield, you may want to look at a slimmer model.

 Value

-While the APEMAN C450A is very inexpensive at just $45, it falls short of the mark in many areas.
+While this is a very inexpensive dash cam, it falls short of the mark in many areas, so we don't consider it a high-value purchase.

 Conclusion